 Replacement of the MSC seawall and installation of a new crane has positive benefit to cost ratios of 1.57 and 2.59 for the low and high case scenarios, respectively.
 Net benefits are \$3.8 million for the low case scenario and \$11.7 million for the high case scenario.
+Project benefits and costs have been discounted using a 7 percent rate over a period of 20 years.
 See Table 8.